Trump endorsements cause uproar in New Hampshire GOP primaries

 “When you run for the United States Senate and you have $100,000 in the bank against a two-term incumbent U.S. senator who also served three-terms as the governor of New Hampshire, that’s not a serious candidate,” Lewandowski said of Bolduc, who’s struggled with fundraising over the past year.

-Messner has the ability to self-fund and so far has invested more than $3 million of his own money into his Senate campaign.
+Messner - who registered to vote in New Hampshire in 2018 after living for years in Colorado - has the ability to self-fund and so far has invested more than $3 million of his own money into his Senate campaign.

 Bolduc claims that the president’s endorsement of Messner has benefited his bid, touting that “we have seen an increase in volunteers, an increase in fundraising, an increase in sign requests, and a groundswell of support since the announcement of the president’s endorsement of my opponent.”

-In the House primary, Mowers – who moved to New Hampshire last year – was far outpacing Mayberry in the race for campaign cash even before the president’s endorsement.
+In the House primary, Mowers – a former executive director of the New Hampshire GOP – was far outpacing Mayberry in the race for campaign cash even before the president’s endorsement.

 But Mayberry, a longtime state Republican activist who served in the Air Force, warned that “what the RNC is proposing – to directly spend resources in support of primary candidates in contested primary races – would be absolutely devastating to Republican efforts to pick up two Congressional seats, a U.S. Senate seat and to carry the state for President Trump in November.”